isrt09/E-Commerce-with-PHP-and-MySQLi-/README.md

-# E-Commerce Solution using PHP & MySQLi with PayPal Integration
 E-commerce is online shopping store for selling & buying products.
 Data Driven Online Shopping Store in PHP and MySQLi.
 It's built using HTML, CSS, Javascript, Ajax, JQuery, PHP, MySQLi.
 The Features that following below